MicrosoftDocs/powerbi-docs/articles/powerbi-developer-walkthrough-push-data-complete-code.md

 # Push data to a dashboard complete code listing
-[Walkthrough to push data](powerbi-developer-walkthrough-push-data.md) >  Push data to a dashboard complete code listing

-After you follow Steps 2 to 5 in the **Walkthrough to push data into a Power BI dashboard**, your complete code should look like the following.
+After you follow Steps 2 to 5 in the **Push data into a dashboard**, your complete code should look like the following.

 ## Push data to dashboard code